 This information is for Arkansas State University hiring departments who are interested in hiring a foreign national.
-This information is also for current foreign national employees at ASU.
+This information is also for current foreign national employees at A-State.
 This information does not constitute legal advice.

 H-1B, or Temporary Worker, nonimmigrant status may be granted to a non-U.S. resident who has been offered a professional-level position in the United States.
-For ASU H-1B sponsorship, the position must require at least a bachelor's degree, and the individual must possess at least a bachelor's degree.
+For A-State H-1B sponsorship, the position must require at least a bachelor's degree, and the individual must possess at least a bachelor's degree.
 Experience cannot be substituted for either requirement.

 In order for a person to obtain H-1B status, the prospective employer must file a petition with the U.S. Department of Homeland Security/ U.S. Citizenship and Immigration Services (USCIS) [formerly INS].
 The Immigration Specialist for Faculty and Staff files all official H-1B requests for Arkansas State University, after receiving a formal request from the hiring department.
 It is very important for the Department Head to understand the U.S. laws and regulations related to an H-1B status before submitting an H-1B Request to the Immigration Specialist for Employment.

 A hiring department can initiate the H-1B process by completing a H-1B Information Sheet and submitting this to the Immigration Specialist for Faculty and Staff.
 The department should further refer to the information and forms regarding the H-1B petition process and costs found on this website and contact the Immigration Specialist with questions.

 Processing times for H-1B petitions vary, from three months to up to one year; please note that much of the processing time is beyond the control of the Immigration Specialist.
 If H-1B status is being requested for an individual outside of the United States, processing times are significantly longer and departments should be mindful of this when planning for employee start dates.